OpenRLHF/OpenRLHF/README.md

 | 34B | 32 | 3634.98 | 1526.4 | 2.4x |
 | 70B | 32 | 10407.0 | 4488.53 | 2.3x |

+> [!NOTE]
+> The data is outdated; please refer to the performance tuning section for re-testing.

 ### Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate more than 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
-Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, and `--ref_reward_offload` options to merge nodes.
-Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible, and avoid `Reward/Reference` models forward OOM (Out Of Memory) issues.
+Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, or `--ref_reward_offload` options to merge nodes.
+Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible, and avoid `Reward/Reference` models forward OOM (Out Of Memory) issues using `--packing_samples`.
 During the training phase, a larger `--micro_train_batch_size` is better.
 Enable `enable_prefix_caching` in vLLM generation when `n_samples_per_prompt > 1`.

 ## Companies and Organizations using OpenRLHF